🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Live Data & Statistics

-The Polymarket order book signals 48% probability for "St. Louis Cardinals vs. Cincinnati Reds".
+The Polymarket order book prices O/U 6.5 at 76% for "St. Louis Cardinals vs. Cincinnati Reds".

 Methodology